Best Affordable Places to Live in Oregon in 2025

 Photo credit: Flickr/Tracy Lee Carroll , Creative Commons Attribution-NonCommercial-NoDerivs 2.0 Generic

-Beaverton is only seven miles from Portland, the state capital.
+Beaverton is only seven miles from Portland.
 It has 90 parks, 30 miles of hiking trails, and 25 miles of bike paths for families that love the outdoors.
 Parents looking at Beaverton will appreciate that the area’s schools receive high ratings and Anthem College and Portland Community College offer local higher education opportunities.
+Are you about to start home shopping and hitting the open houses?
+Visit a home loan help center to be prepared.

 Bend, Oregon